Lev Gudkov

-Scientific activity
+Early life and education

+Gudkov was born on 6 December 1946.

-Gudkov studied journalism, sociology and philology at the Lomonosov Moscow State University and graduated in 1971.
+He studied journalism, sociology and philology at the Lomonosov Moscow State University and graduated in 1971.
+From 1970 to 1973 Gudkov worked for the department of methodology of researching social processes at the Russian Academy of Sciences.

+In the following four years until 1977, Gudkov was an employee of the department of philosophy and sociology at the Institute for scientific Information on social studies, which belongs to the Russian Academy of Sciences.

 He continued his post-graduate studies at the Institute for philosophy of the Russian Academy of Sciences until 1977.
-His dissertation concerned the Max Weber's concept of the methodology of social sciences and the German tradition of the understanding sociology.
-In 1995 Gudkov did his doctor in philosophy.
+His dissertation concerned Max Weber's concept of the methodology of social sciences and the German tradition of the understanding of sociology.

-From 1970 to 1973 he worked for the department of methodology of researching social processes at the Russian Academy of Sciences.

-In the following four years until 1977, Gudkov was an employee of the department of philosophy and sociology at the Institute for scientific Information on social studies which belongs to the Russian Academy of Sciences.
+Career

 From 1977 to 1984 he was a senior researcher of the Sociology Department at the Russian State Library.

 Between 1984 and 1986 he worked as one of the leading scientific employees at the Sociology Department of the Design Research Institute (VNIIITE).

-In the following two years until 1988, Gudkov was the senior scientific employee of the All-Union book chamber.
+From 1986 until 1988, Gudkov was the senior scientific employee of the All-Union book chamber.

 In 1988 Gudkov started working for VCIOM, and became one of the leading scientists of the research center after a short while.
 Three years later in 1991, Gudkov was made the head of the theory- and later the sociopolitical department of researches at VCIOM.